XingFramework/xing-book/work_flow_fe.md

 });

 ```
-You are seriously going to need to read the [ui-router wiki](https://github.com/angular-ui/ui-router/wiki).
+You are seriously going to need to read the ui-router wiki [https://github.com/angular-ui/ui-router/wiki](https://github.com/angular-ui/ui-router/wiki).
 It will explain the constructor properties and resolves used below.
 Our syntax is different (and better) than the syntax you will see in the ui-router wiki, but you will be able to draw the correct similitudes.
 ###### frontend/src/app/dogs/dogsStates.js
 ```javascript
 // stateInjector is another awesome a1atscript import